CoddingwithPranav/BulkEmail/README.md

 ## 📄 License

 This project is proprietary.
-All rights reserved © 2025 Messenger Nepal
+All rights reserved © 2025 Bulk Email

 ---

 Built with ❤️ for reliable, large-scale email communication in Nepal and beyond.

-**Messenger Nepal** – Send smarter, not harder.
+**Bulk Email** – Send smarter, not harder.

 **Last Updated**: December 24, 2025 | **Version**: 1.0.0